LydiaNyu/SQL-ER-Diagram-Normalization/README.md

+## Introduction
+This is a school data homework aimed to use sql to inspect tables, create ER Diagrams and then do Normalization.

 ## Part 1: Create an ER Diagram by inspecting tables
 ![myERforpart1](img/part1_nation_subset_er_diagram.jpg)
 1. table languages has a one to many relationship with table country_languages